vitimiti/Vmr.Sdl2.Net/README.md

 ### Example 002:

 A more refined example on how to load a BMP file and display it into the window's screen surface.
+This makes use of the inherited properties of the `Application` class.

 ### Example 003: